Trend Following Trading Strategies and Systems Explained (Including Backtest and Statistics)

 Trend followers need to fight the temptation to cut winners

-You need to ride the winners.
+It would help if you rode the winners.
 This means you need to accept giving up large profits before the trend resumes, or you get stopped out.
 The old saying “you don’t go broke by taking profits” is utterly wrong for a trend follower.

 For most traders, it doesn’t feel right to buy at 50, see it go to 100, and then watch in disappointment the price drop to 70.
 It’s tough to be a trend follower.

 Trend following requires switching – thus liable to capital gains taxes